User Created Build Verifications on Nostr

 - Browse the Asset Registry - View all the wallet binaries that have been added to our system

-- Use the Wallet Search - Find verifications for a specific Bitcoin wallet using our search feature in the navigation bar at the top
+- Use the Wallet Search - Find build verifications for a specific Bitcoin wallet using our search feature in the navigation bar at the top

 If the binary is new to the network, you'll be prompted to register it providing some additional information so testers know where it came from and for which product it is.